5ecompendium/bestiary/_tags/tyranny-of-dragons.md

 ---
 layout: tag
-name: tyranny of dragons hoard of the dragon queen
+name: Tyranny of Dragons Hoard of the Dragon Queen
 tag: tyranny-of-dragons
 ---